 Mediation and arbitration are options that enable a neutral third party (other than a court) to resolve or help resolve disputes.

-Finally, if there is no other option, a company can be dissolved because of disputes that cannot be resolved.
+Finally, as a last resort, a company can be dissolved because of disputes that cannot be resolved.
 Indeed, a dissolution provision may be included in a company’s articles of incorporation or operating agreement.

 You have a dispute and the other strategies haven’t worked.
 What next?
 You can always take the legal route, but litigation is expensive and time-consuming.

-Which path you take will, in large part, be a function about whether you can trust your partner.
-Sometimes reasonable people disagree, but neither party doubts the other party’s honesty and reasonableness.
-Settlement is often possible and always the better route in such cases.
+Which path you take will, in large part, be a function of whether you can trust your partner.
+Where reasonable people disagree, but neither party doubts the other party’s honesty and reasonableness, there may be hope.
+Settlement is often possible and is always the better route in such cases.

 On the other hand, if you believe the other party is objectively unreasonable or dishonest, then trying to settle with that person is likely to be a waste of money and time.

-To view a Financial Poise Webinar that goes into much more detail about this topic—Common Issues and Strategies in Business Breakups—click here.
+[Editor’s Note: Common Issues and Strategies in Business Breakups is a Financial Poise Webinar that can goes into much more detail about this topic.]